 - Once removed from the oven, let cool and make the glaze.

-- For glaze: In a small bowl combine powdered sugar and milk until powdered sugar has dissolved.
+- In a small bowl combine powdered sugar and milk until powdered sugar has dissolved.

 - Brush or pour over loaf.